multiverse-os/design-guide/go-design-guide.doc.md

 ## Go Language
-While components of Multiverse OS will likely expand to be in Ruby, Rust, and C; a large portion of the codebase will inevtiably be in Go language.
+While components of Multiverse OS will likely expand to be in `ruby`, `rust`, and `c`; a large portion of the codebase will inevtiably be in `go` language.
 Below is a evolving guide that all commits to the repositories should adhere to: